UK Student Visa

 The points are set up as follows:

-• 50 points: Receiving a Confirmation of Acceptance for Studies
+- 50 points: Receiving a Confirmation of Acceptance for Studies

-• 10 points: Meeting the financial requirements
+- 10 points: Meeting the financial requirements

-• 10 points: Able to demonstrate your English language ability is at the level of B2 as per the Common European Framework of Reference for Languages
+- 10 points: Able to demonstrate your English language ability is at the level of B2 as per the Common European Framework of Reference for Languages

 You need to show that you have enough money to support yourself in the UK.
-You will need to be able to prove that you have this sufficient money for 28 consecutive days, and the end date of this period must be within 31 days of the date you apply for the visa
+You will need to be able to prove that you have this sufficient money for 28 consecutive days, and the end date of this period must be within 31 days of the date you apply for the visa.

 The financial requirements are:

-• £1,334/month for up to 9 months for courses based in the city of London
+- £1,136 per month (for up to 9 months) for courses in London

-• £1,023/month for up to 9 months for courses based outside the city of London
+- £1,136 per month (for up to 9 months) for courses outside London

 With the UK student visa, holders are permitted to:

-• Attend a full-time educational course leading to a qualification that is below a degree level (for example RFQ level 3-5) with a minimum of 15 hours per week of daytime study
+- Attend a full-time educational course leading to a qualification that is below a degree level (for example RFQ level 3-5) with a minimum of 15 hours per week of daytime study

-• Join courses leading to a qualification that is degree level or higher (for example RFQ level 6, 7, or 8)
+- Join courses leading to a qualification that is degree level or higher (for example RFQ level 6, 7, or 8)

-• Join courses at degree level or above (for example RFQ level 6,7 or 8) that’s equivalent to a United Kingdom higher education course and is being delivered as part of a longer course overseas
+- Join courses at degree level or above (for example RFQ level 6,7 or 8) that’s equivalent to a United Kingdom higher education course and is being delivered as part of a longer course overseas

-• Join courses leading to a qualification that’s above degree level (RFQ level 7 or above)
+- Join courses leading to a qualification that’s above degree level (RFQ level 7 or above)

-• Join a recognized foundational program for postgraduate doctors or dentists
+- Join a recognized foundational program for postgraduate doctors or dentists

-• Join an English language course at level B2 or above in the Common European Framework of Reference for Languages
+- Join an English language course at level B2 or above in the Common European Framework of Reference for Languages

-• Work a full-time position as a Student Union Sabbatical Officer
+- Work a full-time position as a Student Union Sabbatical Officer

 Regarding postgraduate doctors and dentists, they are permitted to apply for a student visa to attend a recognition foundation program if, they’ve already completed a recognized United Kingdom degree in medicine or dentistry and received that degree from a registered student sponsor and spent the final year and at least 1 other year of studies that got them that degree in the United Kingdom.